 Buy Advance Online Tickets for Top Sights in Paris

 Tickets for the Eiffel Tower are best bought well in advance of a visit.
-Despite the high price, ascending the symbol of Paris remains a top priority to many tourists.
+Despite the high price, ascending the symbol of Paris remains a top priority for many tourists.
 If turning up without tickets, consider climbing the stairs – it is cheaper than the elevator ride and tickets are more readily available without advance reservations.

 See also: Paris – Buy Skip-the-Line Tickets for the Eiffel Tower, Louvre and Versailles.